Owen-Krueger/Redis.Cache.Extensions/README.md

-# Redis.Cache
+# Redis.Cache.Extensions
 [![.NET](https://github.com/Owen-Krueger/Redis.Sidecar.Cache/actions/workflows/dotnet.yml/badge.svg)](https://github.com/Owen-Krueger/Redis.Sidecar.Cache/actions/workflows/dotnet.yml)

-Redis.Cache is a package used to easily set up and use Redis caches within your application using the `StackExchange.Redis` package.
+Redis.Cache.Extensions is a package used to easily set up and use Redis caches within your application using the `StackExchange.Redis` package.
 You can use any Redis cache, including Sidecar caches, which is what will be used by default.

 There are two packages available that contain a variety of methods are available to easily set up and utilize a cache within your application.